Peter Snell: World records

-In early 1962, Snell lowered the world mile record by a tenth of a second at Cooks Gardens in Whanganui on 27 January, and one week later set new world records for both the 800 m and 880 yd at Christchurch.
-He then won gold and set a new record for 880 yd at the Commonwealth Games in Perth in 1962, and won gold for the mile at those same games.
+In early 1962, Snell lowered the world mile record by a tenth of a second at Cooks Gardens in Whanganui on 27 January, and one week later set new world records for both the 800 m and 880 yd in Christchurch.
+He then won gold and set a new record in the 880 yd at the Commonwealth Games in Perth in 1962, and won gold for the mile at those same games.
 In all, Snell set five individual world records and joined fellow New Zealand athletes to set a new four by one mile relay record as well.

 Snell's 800 m time of 1:44.3, set on 3 February 1962, remained the world record until Marcello Fiasconaro ran 1:43.7 on 27 June 1973.
 It was the Oceania area record until Joseph Deng ran 1:44.21 on 20 July 2018.
-It was also the oldest national record recognised by the IAAF for a standard track and field event, lasting for 62 years until James Preston ran 1:44.04 on 25 May 2024, five years after Snell's death.
+It was also the oldest national record recognised by the IAAF for a standard track-and-field event, lasting for 62 years until James Preston ran 1:44.04 on 25 May 2024, five years after Snell's death.
 His time remains the fastest ever run over that distance on a grass track.

-Fatigued after his Olympic buildup and second world mile record in 1964, his final track season in 1965 was characterised by a string of losses to such athletes as Olympic 1500 m silver medalist Josef Odlozil, Olympic 800 m silver medalist Bill Crothers, U.S. high schooler and future world record holder Jim Ryun, and the American Jim Grelle.
+Fatigued after his Olympic buildup and second world mile record in 1964, his final track season in 1965 was characterised by a string of losses to athletes such as Olympic 1500 m silver medalist Josef Odlozil, Olympic 800 m silver medalist Bill Crothers, U.S. high schooler and future world record holder Jim Ryun, and the American Jim Grelle.
 Snell then announced his retirement.

 Career after retirement from sport

-Snell worked for a tobacco company and lived in Mount Albert, before moving to the United States of America in 1971 to further his education.
+Snell worked for a tobacco company and lived in Mount Albert, before moving to the United States in 1971 to further his education.
 He gained a B.S. in human performance from the University of California, Davis, and then a PhD in exercise physiology from Washington State University.
-He joined University of Texas Southwestern Medical Center at Dallas as a research fellow in 1981.
-He was associate professor, Department of Internal Medicine and also director of their Human Performance Centre.
+He joined the University of Texas Southwestern Medical Center at Dallas as a research fellow in 1981.
+He later become an associate professor, Department of Internal Medicine and also director of their Human Performance Centre.
 A member of the American College of Sports Medicine, Snell was honoured in 1999 as an Inaugural Inductee, International Scholar, into the Athlete Hall of Fame, University of Rhode Island.